melardev/kubectl-batch/README.md

 # Introduction

-This small application was created to be able to make work the following command:
+This small application was created to be able to make work the following command:<br/>
 `kubectl apply -f /my/path/*/jobs.yaml`.

 It will just forward all the arguments given, except the paths to yaml files,